Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/README.md

 * After instigating automatic deployment, all changes committed to the GitHub repository will be reflected in the deployed site on Heroku.

+## How to Fork it
+* Login or Sign Up to GitHub.
+* On GitHub, go to [BookMarked Repository](https://github.com/LiamGaff/Book-Marked).
+* In the top right, click "Fork".
+* You should then create an env.py file with your own values, and create a MongoDB database with the data keys that are in the above example.
+* You will need to install all of the project requirements.
+This can be done using the command pip3 install -r requirements.txt.
+* Type python3 app.py in your GitPod terminal to run the project.

 ## How to clone this project
 ## With Gitpod
 * Create a Gitpod account and install Gitpod Browser extension for chrome.
 * Log into your gitpod account.
 * Go to [Github repository](https://github.com/LiamGaff/Book-Marked) and click on the green "Gitpod" button.
 * This will open a new Gitpod workspace created from the code in the github repository where you can work.
+* You will need to create an env.py file with your own values, and create a MongoDB database with the data keys given in the example above.
+* You will need to install all of the project requirements.
+This can be done using the command pip3 install -r requirements.txt.
+* Type python3 app.py in your GitPod terminal to run the project.

 ## Local IDE
 * Go to my Github repository [here](https://github.com/LiamGaff/Book-Marked).
-* Under the repository name click on "clone or download"
+* Under the repository name click "Code".
-* In the clone with HTTPs section copy the clone URL for the repository.
+* Here you can either Clone or Download the repository.
+* You should clone the repository using HTTPS, clicking on the icon to copy the link.
+* Open the terminal.
-* In your local IDE open the terminal and change your directory to where you want the clone to be made.
+* Change the current working directory to where you want the cloned directory to be.
-* In the terminal type _git clone_ and then paste the repository URL.
+* Type git clone, and then paste the URL that was copied in the previous step.
-* Press enter and a clone will be created.
+* Press enter and a local clone will be created.
+* You will need to create an env.py file with your own values, and create a MongoDB database with the data keys given in the example above.
+* You will need to install all of the project requirements.
+This can be done using the command pip3 install -r requirements.txt.

 # Credits